hr1shabh/blogs_ROR_server/README.md

 # README

-Completed all features of level 1, level2 and level 3.
-Included every feature of level 5 except Revision history (Reading time is calculated on frontend side by using wordcount and average reading speed).
+Completed all features of level 1, level 2 and level 3.
+Included every feature of level 5 except Revision history.

 FOR LEVEL 4: